samyramsey/ultimate-weather/README.md

 How to Run
 ----------------------------------
 Requires node.js installation on local machine.
-In the the terminal of your choice, type "node app.js", which serves as the main JavaScript file.
+In the the terminal of your choice, navigate to the cloned ultimate-weather directory and type "node app.js", which serves as the main JavaScript file.

 Dependencies
 ----------------------------------